charmbracelet/bubbletea/README.md

-# Tea 茶
+# Tea

-The fun, stateful way to build terminal apps.
+茶!
+The fun, functional way to build terminal apps.
 A Go framework based on [The Elm Architecture][elm].

 ## Simple example